turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-static-exception/index.md

 Search for and select the Policy Type `AWS > S3 > Bucket > Versioning`.

-Choose `Skip` and click `Create`.
-Guardrails sends you to the Policy Setting page.
+Choose `Skip` then click `Create`.
+Guardrails takes you to the Policy Setting page.

 Select the `Hierarchy` tab to review the new situation.
 <p><img alt="aws_start_4_hierarchy_with_bucket_exception" src="/images/docs/guardrails/runbooks/getting-started-aws/create-static-exception/aws-start-4-hierarchy-with-bucket-exception.png"/></p><br/>

-The default for bucket versioning was `Skip`, the policy you created in the previous runbook changed it to `Check: Enabled`, and now the bucket overrides that setting back to `Skip`.
+The default for bucket versioning was `Skip`.
+In the last runbook, you attached a policy pack to make the effective policy setting `Check: Enabled`.
+Now with the bucket level policy exception the effective policy  setting goes back to `Skip`.
+Note that every other bucket in the Sandbox folder still has an effective policy setting of `Check: Enabled`.

 ## Step 3: Review Guardrails activity for the bucket